luisfim/blink/README.md

 ## Blink

-Blink makes Zero temporarily disappear from enemy vision.

-Use it to cross dangerous sightlines, escape patrols, or survive when the system enters alert mode.
+Blink makes Zero temporarily disappear from enemy vision.Use it to cross dangerous sightlines, escape patrols, or survive when the system enters alert mode.
 ---

 ## Requirements